rvprasad/software-testing-course/README.md

 - Class room instruction revolved around open questions posed to students.
 [Socratic Method]
 - Students answers were collected on the whiteboard and discussed to arrive at "expert" answers.
 - Students directed instructor in live coding sessions to arrive at "expert" solutions.
 - Sketch slides were used in class to drive discussion.
-The same slides were extended with highlights from classroom discussion and posted after class.
+These slides were extended with highlights from classroom discussion (marked by _*_) and posted after class.
 - Homework questions were seeded with ambiguity to simulate specification elicitation to resolve ambiguity and, consequently, identify testing boundaries.
 - Textbooks were not required as there were none that described most of topics covered in the course.
-- Few fringe/newer topics such as mutation testing and BDD were discussed in the course.
+- Few fringe/newer topics such as mutation testing and BDD were discussed.

 The content contains
 - content slide decks interspersed with answers collected in class and answers for homework,